The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/best-in-slot.md

 "SMN/RDM-Friendly BiS": (can use the SMN/RDM BiS w/o swapping melds)
 Use the "Speed 3655 SpS" Tier set for BLM, and use SMN/RDM BiS on the other casters.
 Shared pieces between the sets have no meld conflicts.

-Thanks to @incoherent for the provided relic sets!
+Thanks to incoherent#0649 for the provided relic sets!
 Please see <http://bit.ly/BLMGear> for additional sets, including non-relic BiS sets

 "TEA BiS": (Please look at the sheet below under "Patch 5.0+" for more options)
 - High Speed BiS (Relic): <https://etro.gg/gearset/02a81644-076f-4a5c-b959-d58fbbb86411>